deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 ## 7) The result branch
 If the job succeeded, a resulting branch is created.
 Now we take a look at a resulting branch.
 All result branches start with **rcc_JobID_TheNameOfTheExperiment** and were created remotely.
 So we need first do a `git pull` to get the new branches.
-And can now check out to one of the result branches with `git checkout rcc_...` , with ... the name of the branch.
-On Linux you can use tab for auto-complete.
+After the pull, we can switch (checkout) to one of the result branches with `git checkout rcc_...` , with ... the name of the branch.
+(Hint: On Linux, use the tabulator-key for autocompletion, so you do not have to type in the whole branch name manually, which is error-prone.)

-Now we need to pull from dvc with `dvc pull` all large files that are not stored in git.
+Now we need to pull from dvc with `dvc pull` all large files that are stored to the fileserver we specified earlier.
 Now all output files are available at this branch and you get all the information that you need to rerun the experiment by an external persona on the readme.md of this branch.

 ## 8) Get output files from the experiments
-To get all output TensorBoard folders (`-f tensorboard`) that was created by the script from the first experiment (`-pos 1`) and download the stages (`-d`) you can use the following command:
+To get all output TensorBoard folders (`-f tensorboard`) that were created by the script from the first experiment (`-pos 1`) and download the stages (`-d`) you can use the following command:
 ```
 dvc-cc output-to-tmp -f tensorboard -d -pos 1